Why Choose Cedars-Sinai Marina del Rey Hospital for Pelvic Fracture Treatment?

 A pelvic fracture can be diagnosed by imaging with the use of X-Rays for initial imaging, computed tomography scans (CT scans) so that your doctor may be able to study a more detailed image and better understand the pattern and size of your fracture, check for any injuries commonly associated with pelvic fractures and aid with preoperative planning, and, rarely, MRI scans in case a fracture cannot be observed on radiography or a CT scan.

 Risk factors include:

-Pelvic fractures can be caused by minor falls (in people with low bone density such as elders), by car/motorcycle accidents, falls from significant heights and crush accidents.
+Pelvic fractures can be caused by minor falls (in people with a low bone density such as elders), car/motorcycle accidents, falls from significant heights, and crush accidents.

 The range of alternative medicine and treatments for pelvic fractures is limited to Vitamin supplements, especially Vitamin D due to its role in bone formation and consolidation.
 Calcium supplements can help strengthen newly forming bone tissue.
 Additional protein intake can help speed up the healing and strengthening of the muscles.
 Balance exercises can help with the fear of falling and re-injuring your pelvis.

 Social activities that are not physically demanding and promote a state of wellbeing will help with reducing negative emotions that are associated with pelvic fractures and can help with the healing process.
 Supervised, long-term exercises show greater benefits than isolated resistance training or home exercise programs.

 Pelvic fractures can be prevented using Vitamin D supplements as it helps strengthen your bones and, due to the fact that most pelvic fractures are caused because of falls, proper safety procedures must be always followed when working.